6LoWPAN Range

 **6LoWPAN Range: IoT Networking**

-The design of Internet of Things networking is device-type-driven and depends on the memory and processing power of the things.
-They drive a new network paradigm, a paradigm no longer well-defined with boundaries.
+The Internet of Things networking design is device-type-driven and depends on the devices’ memory and processing power.
+These devices drive a new network paradigm, a paradigm no longer well-defined with boundaries.
 It is dynamic and extended to the edge where IoT devices are located.
-It is no longer static as some of these devices and sensors move and sleep as required.
+It is no longer static, as some of these devices and sensors move and sleep as required.

 Cellular connectivity is the most widely deployed network.
 Still, the Internet of Things networking is expensive per node and has poor battery life as there will be way more IoT endpoints than cellular phones.
 New types of networks are needed.

 Cellular networks are not agile enough, and provisioning takes ages.
 Smart IoT devices require more signaling than what traditional cellular networks are used to carrying.
 Devices require bi-directional signaling between each other or remote servers, which needs to be reliable.
-Reach is also a challenge to connect up far-flung IoT devices.
+Reach is also a challenge when connecting far-flung IoT devices.

 New devices, data types, and traffic profiles result in new access networks for the “last 100 meters of connectivity”.
 As a result, we see the introduction of many different types of technologies at this layer – Z-Wave, ZigBee, Bluetooth, IEEE 802.15.46LoWPAN Range, RFID, Edge, and Near Field Communication ( NFC ).